A variety of different train services rush down the high speed line from Madrid to Sevilla:

-Final Destination: Seville ( the AVE trains); Cadiz or Huelva (the Alvia trains)
+Final Destination: Seville ( the AVE and avlo trains); Cadiz or Huelva (the Alvia trains)

 Most trains also call at: Cordoba

 The train service between Madrid and Sevilla/Seville is split between

 (2) Alvia trains, which travel on beyond to Sevilla to serve Cadiz or Huelva.

 (3) low cost, more basic avlo services, which call at all of the stations on the high speed line.

 The Alvia trains match the speed of the AVE trains; the differences in journey times between the faster and slightly slower trains is due to the number of station calls made by each departure on the journey between Madrid and Sevilla.

 The trains will be travelling at more than 280 km/h for virtually the entire journey between the Madrid suburbs and the outskirts of Sevilla.